jlparkI/xGPR/docs/sequence_kernels.rst

 net similarity is the average across all of these.
 If implemented as described, of course, this kernel would be extremely inefficient.
-In xGPR, however, we implement this kernel in such a way we can achieve *linear scaling* in both number of datapoints and sequence length!
+In xGPR, however, we implement this kernel in such a way we can achieve *linear scaling* in both number of datapoints and sequence length.

 The FHTConv1d and Conv1d kernels perform the same operation, but FHTConv1d is MUCH faster if there are many features per sequence element or the conv_width is large, whereas Conv1d may be slightly faster for small "conv_width" or number of features per sequence element.
 Also, for large numbers of random features, FHTConv1d is much more efficient.
 In general, then, prefer FHTConv1d.
+(Conv1d was originally implemented for testing and will be removed in a future release.)

 The chart below contrasts the performance of FHTConv1d, Conv1d and FastConv1d (a static layer kernel for sequences, see below) on some of the